 You don’t know when you’ll be confronted with the need to start a fire without matches.
 Don’t wait for that tragedy and start practicing the homesteading skill now.

-In case you find yourself temporarily removed from your home and in need of a heat source, you should be prepared to start a fire even in inclement weather.
+Don’t find yourself removed from your home and in need of a heat source.
+Be prepared to start a fire even in inclement weather with homemade waterproof matches.

 Predators and threats on the homestead are inevitable.
 Don’t let lack of gun knowledge be your demise and educate yourself ASAP.

 94. Proper Storage Of Firearms

 Part of knowing how to use a gun is learning to store it safely away from children and possible attackers.
 You’ll sleep more soundly at night knowing it’s in a safe place.

 You’ll soon find out tying knots isn’t only useful for camping and sailing.
 Everyday chores around the homestead may require skills in tying knots.

 It is only legal to hunt certain animals during specific seasons.
 The consequences for hunting game outside of its respective season can end in costly fines or the restriction/loss of your hunting license.

 Provide more protein for your family and keep your livestock’s predators at bay.
 Self-sufficient living needs you to learn to hunt games.
 Make sure you have the proper licenses to hunt game.